 Fats and oils that you shouldn’t use for frying

-If you use these kinds of oil for frying, you might very well end up with large quantities of oxidized fatty acids and harmful compounds.
-Avoid them like the plague.
-Using the wrong kinds of oils for frying is terrible for health.
+In conclusion, using the wrong kinds of oils for frying is terrible for health.
 However, using the right kinds of oils, you can enjoy a fried treat from time to time (homemade being the best option), guilt-free.